minerproxy-btc/RustMinerSystem/README.md

 # Version Log
 ```
 3.7.2
-The gtv66 and e9pro batch models have been optimized with different firmwares, allowing both models to operate on the same port and resolving any relevant invalidities and related bugs.
+Optimised gtv66 and e9pro batch models with different firmwares, now both models can run on the same port and solve the relevant invalid and all related bugs

 The DNX pumping limit has been disabled for now, as neither the official nor the pool have released verification according to the published time.
 Pumping will be enabled once an announcement is made by the subsequent pool.